esmBot/esmBot/docs/custom-commands.md

 - `this.memberPermissions`: An Oceanic [`Permission`](https://docs.oceanic.ws/latest/classes/Permission.Permission.html) object of the user who ran the commands's current permissions for a channel.
 - `this.locale`: The language/locale being used.
 For classic commands, this is always the value of the `LOCALE` environment variable (or "en-US" if it hasn't been set), and for application commands this is the language set by the user that ran the command.
 - `this.cmdName`: The name of the running command.
 This should always be the same as the running command's filename without the .js extension.
 - `this.options`: When run as a "classic" command, this is an object of special arguments (e.g. `--argument=true`) passed to the command.
 These arguments are stored in a key/value format, so following the previous example, `this.options.argument` would return true.
-When run as a slash command, this is an object of every argument passed to the command.
+When run as a slash command, this is an object of every argument passed to the command. **This parameter is deprecated.
+It's recommended to use the `this.getOption*` helper functions instead.**

 Some options are only available depending on the context/original message type, which can be checked with `this.type`.
 The options only available with "classic" messages are listed below: